kohesive/kovert/README.md

 # Kovert

 The invisible REST (and soon for web) framework.
+It is "invisible" since it does not invade your code, not even with annotations.

 Kovert is a simple framework that binds your Kotlin classes into your Vert.x 3 (and soon Undertow) routers.
 It does not try to replace or rebuild these frameworks and only handles the task of providing the "last mile" binding to your controllers.
 From a fairly normal looking Kotlin class, Kovert can infer the route path and parameters.